 Everyone talks about adding a morning time to your homeschool day.
 A morning time where you and the children gather together for poetry, memorization, music, and great literature.
-If you add it calendar work and finger songs, it sounds like circle time…. which is so preschool.
+But what’s the point of morning time in the homeschool?

 Morning time is a time when the family gathers together before everyone separates into their personal schoolwork.
 It’s a time for shared learning, shared discussion, and shared fun.

 The mornings aren’t just a time to rush through breakfast so kids can start on schoolwork and get it done.
 It’s a time to appreciate come together.

 The point of morning time in the homeschool is to come together to sing, listen, and enjoy each other’s company.

 Morning time doesn’t just give us time to gather the family together.
 It gives a gentle yet clear division between play hours and schooling hours.

 Whatever the children were doing, they know when the call for morning time comes, it’s time to stop playing.
 It’s time to leave the dolls, trains, and dinosaurs and gather at the table to begin the school day.

 There are several important subjects for a classical education that tend to be skipped in the busyness of everyday life.
 We skip poetry reading to finish that math lesson.
 Great literature is skipped in favor of another phonics lesson or essay.
 Music is never turned on so the house can be silent for optimal studying.